 In Adobe Developer Console, projects and APIs are configured at Brand Portal tenant (organization) level.
 Configuring an API creates a service account (JWT) connection.
 There are two methods to configure API, by generating a key pair (private and public keys) or by uploading a public key.
-To configure Experience Mananger Assets with Brand Portal, you must generate a public key (certificate) in Experience Mananger Assets and create credentials in Adobe Developer Console by uploading the public key.
-These credentials are required to configure the IMS account in Experience Mananger Assets.
-Once the IMS account is configured, you can configure the Brand Portal cloud service in Experience Mananger Assets.
+To configure Experience Manager Assets with Brand Portal, you must generate a public key (certificate) in Experience Manager Assets and create credentials in Adobe Developer Console by uploading the public key.
+These credentials are required to configure the IMS account in Experience Manager Assets.
+Once the IMS account is configured, you can configure the Brand Portal cloud service in Experience Manager Assets.

 Perform the following steps to generate the service account credentials and JWT payload:

 Login to Adobe Developer Console with system administrator privileges on the IMS organization (Brand Portal tenant).
 The default URL is https://www.adobe.com/go/devs_console_ui.